 If the ministry decides to give Bible study royalties back to the pastor who created the work, it could run into tax trouble by benefiting someone with authority or influence over the ministry.

 Consider having a local tax attorney explore the implications of earning royalties from the sale of copyrighted material.
-You may also wish to visit the IRS microsite, www.stayexempt.irs.gov, which provides online training and information for nonprofits.
+You may wish to visit the IRS microsite, www.stayexempt.irs.gov, which provides online training and information for nonprofits.